 La Arepería de la 72

 The rotating cast of street vendors on Carrera 43 with Calle 72 is the city’s best breakfast scene.
 Arepa de huevo, arepa de queso, carimañolas, buñuelos, fresh-squeezed juice.
-A plate and a juice runs COP 10–15k.
+A plate and a juice runs COP 10 to 15k.

 Deliciosas Fritangas La 84